Azure-Samples/cognitive-services-java-sdk-samples/Search/BingEntitySearch/README.md

 1. git clone https://github.com/Azure-Samples/cognitive-services-java-sdk-samples.git
 2. cd cognitive-services-java-sdk-samples/Search/BingEntitySearch
-3. Either set a system environment variable named `AZURE_BING_SAMPLES_API_KEY` to your cognitive Services API key, or copy your key into the program.
-If you are going to set the AZURE_BING_SAMPLES_API_KEY environment variable, make sure to set it based on your OS, then reopen your command prompt or IDE.
+3. Set a system environment variable named `BING_ENTITY_SEARCH_SUBSCRIPTION_KEY` and add your subscription key value.
+Reopen your command prompt or IDE.
 If not, you might get an API key not found exception.
 4. mvn compile exec:java

 ## More information ##